ylwhxht/V2X-R/readme.md

 ### Dataset Collection
 Thanks to the [CARLA](https://github.com/carla-simulator/carla) simulator and the [OpenCDA](https://github.com/ucla-mobility/OpenCDA) framework, our V2X-R simulation dataset was implemented on top of them.
 In addition, our dataset route acquisition process partly references [V2XViT](https://github.com/DerrickXuNu/v2x-vit), which researchers can reproduce according to the data_protocol in the dataset.

 V2X-R is the first simulated V2X dataset to incorporate LiDAR, camera, and 4D radar modalities.
-V2XR contains 12,079 scenarios with 37,727 frames of LiDAR and 4D radar point clouds, 150,908 images, and 170,859 annotated 3D vehicle bounding boxes.
-We used 8,084/829/3,166 frames for training/ validation/testing in our V2X-R dataset, ensuring there is no overlap in the intersection of the training/validation/testing sets.
+V2X-R contains 12,079 scenarios with 37,727 frames of LiDAR and 4D radar point clouds, 150,908 images, and 170,859 annotated 3D vehicle bounding boxes.
+We used 8,084/829/3,166 frames for training/ validation/testing in our V2X-R dataset, ensuring there is no overlap in the intersection of the training/validation/testing sets.
 For each frame, we ensure that the minimum and maximum numbers of agents are 2 and 5 respectively.

 ### Download and Decompression
 :ledger: [Here](https://huggingface.co/datasets/hx24/V2X-R/tree/main) for V2X-Rdataset (huggingface).